Lexogen-Tools/SIRVsuite/README.md

 3. counting_path: valid path to count files.
 4. counting_method: mix2, cufflinks or htseq.
 Defines, how the count file should be read.
 5. counting_feature: gene or transcript.
 Defines, whether ERCC correlation plots and tables are quantified (gene counts) or ERCC correlation + SIRV heatmap and boxplot are quantified (transcript counts).
-6. replicate_group: any set of characters to identify replicate groups (this will be printed in the final graphics).
+6. replicate_group(optional): any set of characters to identify replicate groups (this will be printed in the final graphics).
                             An optional column, if the same replicate group assigned to multiple samples, their mean value will be used for quantification

 Coverage specific columns: